Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 ### Metric: `num_cached_txs_hist`

 **Description:**
-A histogram measuring the number of transactions cached by the node — transactions that have been seen and stored but may not yet be in the active mempool.
+A histogram measuring the number of transactions cached by the node, transactions that have been seen and stored but may not yet be in the active mempool.

 **Prometheus Query Examples:**
 ```promql